florian-do/1Valet/README.md

 * [Android Jetpack](https://developer.android.com/jetpack/) - Jetpack is a collection of Android software components to make it easier for you to develop great Android apps.
 (Room, LiveData, Paging, Databinding)
 * [Epoxy](https://github.com/airbnb/epoxy) - Epoxy is an Android library for building complex screens in a RecyclerView

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [Android Studio](https://developer.android.com/studio) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/florian-do/My500px/tags).

 ## Authors